mawiseman/hockey-victoria-club-calendars/docs/howto.md

 # How to Subscribe to a Public Google Calendar

+> **The friendliest way to subscribe is the [live subscribe page](https://fhc-fixtures.netlify.app/subscribe.html)** — it lists every category calendar with one-tap links and the same instructions below.
+This document is the plain-text fallback (also generated per-calendar in [competitions-mobile.md](./competitions-mobile.md)).

 You can easily add a public Google Calendar to your mobile device to stay updated on events.
 The process varies slightly depending on your device and whether you use a Google account.

 To subscribe, you will need the calendar's public **iCal address**.
 This is a direct link to the calendar's data that ends in `.ics`.
 It will look something like this: